M-o-a-T/moat/doc/spec_wire.rst

 A CRC is not designed to handle this.
 To verify this, a test program `fakebus/test_handler_crc.c` creates random messages, encodes them, injects a number of random errors, decodes the result, and checks whether the CRC is correct.
-It demonstrates after a few seconds that yes, a single bit error in a three-byte message can result in a valid CRC.
+This program demonstrates after a few seconds that a single bit error in a three-byte message can result in a valid CRC.

-The test also demonstrates that if there are *any* errors, the resulting CRC would essentially be random, thus even a CRC-16 would admit a ~1/10⁶ probability of accepting a broken message.
+The test code also demonstrates that if there are *any* errors, the resulting CRC would essentially be random, thus even a CRC-16 would admit a ~1/10⁶ probability of accepting a broken message.
 The odds for a faulty CRC-8, which would otherwise be adequate for smaller messages, are even higher.

 These odds are uncomfortable enough to choose a different algorithm.